Polyconseil/django-cid/README.rst

 * Database wrappers to add correlation id to each sql call
 * Logging filter to inject the correlation id into logs
 * A template context processe to make correlation id available in templates
-* Output correlations id as a header
+* Output correlation id as a header

 Documentation can be found at:  http://django-correlation-id.readthedocs.org/